exasol/release-droid/doc/system_requirements.md

 ##### Get Project Description from Repository
 `req~get-project-description-from-repository~1`

-RD get the general project-related information from the repository.
+RD gets the general project-related information from the repository.

 Covers: